PI Scores - What You Need to Know

 Predictive Index Cognitive Assessment Scoring

 The PI cognitive assessment is comprised of fifty numerical, verbal, and abstract reasoning questions that measure cognitive ability and your ability to solve problems.
-Your score depends on how many of these questions you can answer correctly in 12 minutes, and the number of answers you get right, 20/50 for example, is referred to as your raw score.
+Your PI score depends on how many of these questions you can answer correctly in 12 minutes, and the number of answers you get right, 20/50 for example, is referred to as your raw score.

-Your raw score is then compared to the scores of over 288,000 previous test takers who compose what's known as the norm group, or reference group.
+Your raw PI score is then compared to the scores of over 288,000 previous test takers who compose what's known as the norm group, or reference group.
 The Predictive Index cognitive assessment scoring is based on comparing your raw score with the scores of the norm group - providing your scaled score.
-The scaled score ranges from 100 to 450, and represents where your raw score ranks in percentile compared to the scores of the norm group.
+The scaled score ranges from 100 to 450, and represents where your raw score ranks in percentile compared to the PI scores of the norm group.

-The reason scaled scores are used in Predictive Index cognitive assessment scoring is that raw scores can't always be compared fairly between test takers, for instance a person with extended time won't gain an unfair advantage over someone who takes the fast paced 12 minute version.
+The reason scaled scores are used in Predictive Index cognitive assessment scoring is that raw scores can't always be compared fairly between test takers, for instance a person with extended time won't gain an unfair advantage over someone who takes the fast-paced 12-minute version.

 What is the PI Cognitive Assessment Average Score

-The average score was calculated based on the scores of the norm group, and taking into account approximately 288,000 scores, the average score (raw) is just under 20 correct answers.
+The average score was calculated based on the scores of the norm group, and taking into account approximately 288,000 scores, the average PI score (raw) is just under 20 correct answers.
 In scale score, this translates to 250 out of 450 (the lowest score being 100).
 To put this into perspective, getting forty answers right gives you a 98th percentile score!

 PI Behavioral Assessment Results